Eyebrow Lift in Brazil: rejuvenate your look without an artificial appearance

 With blepharoplasty

 This is the most frequent combination.
 The upper blepharoplasty removes genuine excess skin from the eyelid, while the brow lift repositions the eyebrow and eliminates the excess from above.
-The lower blepharoplasty can be added to treat fat bags and dark circles.
+The lower blepharoplasty can be added to treat under-eye bags and dark circles.
 The rejuvenation of the upper third of the face is complete.

 With deep plane facelift

 When aging also affects the middle and lower thirds of the face, the combination with the deep plane facelift offers comprehensive facial rejuvenation.
 The brow lift addresses the forehead and gaze, while the deep plane repositions the cheeks, jawline, and neck.
-The result is a complete and harmonious transformation.
+The result is a complete and natural-looking transformation.

 With facial fat grafting

 The fat grafting restores lost volume in the temples, cheekbones, and grooves, in addition to delivering stem cells that regenerate the skin from within.
-When associated with the brow lift, the result is enhanced: in addition to the eyebrows being in the ideal position, the face gains contour and luminosity.
+When combined with the brow lift, the result is enhanced: in addition to the eyebrows being in the ideal position, the face gains contour and luminosity.

 With botulinum toxin in the postoperative period

-About three to four weeks after surgery, the application of botulinum toxin to the residual wrinkles of the forehead and crow's feet complements the surgical result harmoniously.
+About three to four weeks after surgery, the application of botulinum toxin to the residual wrinkles of the forehead and crow's feet complements the surgical result seamlessly.
 The combination of structural surgery with periodic maintenance is the smartest strategy for aging gracefully.

 Postoperative recovery: what to expect day by day